-EARL LAWRENCE S. QUA, 45, Filipino, was elected director in October 2023 to serve for the remainder of the term of the late Mr. Lawrence C. Qua.
-Mr. E. Qua also sits in the Board of Directors of Ionics EMS, Inc. ("EMS") and concurrently serves as its Vice-President for Business Development.
-He also held the position of Vice-President of the Original Design Manufacturing Group of EMS from 2010 until 2018.
+EARL LAWRENCE S. QUA, 46, Filipino, has been a director of Ionics EMS, Inc. and Ionics, Inc. since October 2023.
+He concurrently serves as the Vice-President for Business Development of Ionics EMS, Inc. He also held the position of Vice-President of the Original Design Manufacturing Group of Ionics EMS, Inc. from 2010 until 2018.
 He is the Co-Founder and Chief Operating Officer of VOXP Technologies Inc. Since 2020, he has been a member of the Board of Directors of Communigate Technologies, Inc. Furthermore, he has been the President of the Electronic Industries Association of the Philippines, Inc., an industry organization supporting electronics design companies, since 2015.
-He is a member of the Board of Directors of Domingo Al Research Center Laboratory since 2016 and the Advisor of the Manufacturing Enterprise Solutions Association (MESA) International since 2018.
+He is a member of the Board of Directors of Domingo AI Research Center Laboratory since 2016 and the Advisor of the Manufacturing Enterprise Solutions Association (MESA) International since 2018.
 He previously served as Project Director at the Electronics Product Development Center and worked at Marvell Technologies Inc. in Santa Clara, CA where he was Engineering Program Manager and Customer Service Manager.
 He graduated from Occidental College, CA, USA with a BA in Economics and earned his MBA at Babson College, MA, USA.
 He completed the Owners and Presidents Management Program at the Harvard Business School in 2015.